RedisGears/RedisGears/docs/glossary.md

 A **shard** is Redis server process that is a part of a cluster.
 A shard runs on one of the cluster's nodes and manages an exclusive subset of slots of the Redis keyspace.
 Every slot is managed by a single master shard.
 Master shards accepts writes and can optionally be configured with replicas for scaling read throughput and availability purposes.

 ## API
 RedisGears functions can be programmed via applicative interfaces.
-The APIs are available for the Python and C programming languages
+The APIs are available for the Python and C programming languages.

 ## Function
 A RedisGears **function** is a formal description of the processing steps in the data flow.